brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 As a project about open-source software, this presentation is also entirely open source.
 As such, it is built on top of the work of others, notably:

-Lauren Sorensen, who spear-headed this whole thing

-Juana Suarez, Jess Cayer, and the team at NYU MIAP - our gracious hosts who spent many hours reviewing applications
+Natalie Baur, Emma Volk, Kevin, Juana Suarez, Jess Cayer, and the team at NYU MIAP - our gracious hosts who spent many hours reviewing applications

-Nick Krabbenhoeft and Ben Turkus, who are doing the Day 2 of this series, an intro to Python
+Lauren Sorensen - who initially approached me about this in 2021

 Ashley Blewer, Dianne Dietrich, Jarret Drake, Reto Kromer - as mentioned above, these people don't just do good work they also share it